panorama-ed/scan_left/README.md

 ScanLeft.new([1, 2, 3]).scan_left(0) { |s, x| s + x } == [0, 1, 3, 6]
 [1, 2, 3].inject(0) { |s, x| s + x }                  == 6

-# To avoid explicitly using the `ScanLeft` class you can use the
+# OPTIONAL: To avoid explicitly using the `ScanLeft` class, you may
+# choose to use the provided refinement on Enumerable.
+#
-# provided refinement on Enumerable.
-This adds `#scan_left` directly
+# This refinement adds a `#scan_left` method directly to Enumerable
-# to Enumerable for a more concise syntax.
+# for a more concise syntax.

 using EnumerableWithScanleft

 [].scan_left(0) { |s, x| s + x }        => [0]